fenago/learn-java-12-programming/lab_guide/Lab_4.md

 Summary
 ==================

-In this chapter, readers were introduced to the Java exception handling framework, learned about two kinds of exceptions -- checked and unchecked (runtime) -- and how to handle them using [try-catch-finally] and [throws] statements.
+In this lab, readers were introduced to the Java exception handling framework, learned about two kinds of exceptions -- checked and unchecked (runtime) -- and how to handle them using [try-catch-finally] and [throws] statements.
 Readers have also learned how to generate (throw) exceptions and how to create their own (custom) exceptions.
-The chapter concluded with the best practices of exception handling.
+The lab concluded with the best practices of exception handling.

-In the next chapter, we will talk about strings and their processing in detail, as well as input/output streams and file reading and writing techniques.
+In the next lab, we will talk about strings and their processing in detail, as well as input/output streams and file reading and writing techniques.